MarcL/marclittlemore.com/src/posts/2026/2026-01-25-rescuing-my-bricked-m1-macbook-pro.md

 ## What I learned

-If you're facing a similar situation, here are the "small wins" to keep in mind:
+If you're facing a similar situation, here are the small wins to keep in mind:

 * **The Cable Matters:** Not all USB-C cables are created equal.
 If DFU isn't triggering, swap the cable.
 * **Manual Downloads:** Always get the IPSW file yourself.
 It's much more reliable than letting the app handle it.
-* **Counting Out Loud:** It sounds stupid, but it's the only way to hit that 10-second window accurately.
+* **Counting Out Loud:** It sounds stupid, but it's the only way to hit that 10-second window accurately for DFU mode.

-It's a frustrating process, but it's definitely possible to recover a "bricked" device if you have the patience to work through it! :smile:
+It's a frustrating process, but it's definitely possible to recover a bricked device if you have the patience to work through it! :smile: